videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/setup-call/join-meeting.md

 Following events are received when a participant successfully joins a meeting.

-- [Local Participant](../concept-and-architecture#2-participant) will receive an [`onMeetingJoined`](/react-native/api/sdk-reference/use-meeting/events#onmeetingjoined) event, when the meeting is successfully joined.
+- [The Local Participant](../concept-and-architecture#2-participant) will receive an [`onMeetingJoined`](/react-native/api/sdk-reference/use-meeting/events#onmeetingjoined) event, when the meeting is successfully joined.
-- [Remote Participant](../concept-and-architecture#2-participant) will receive an [`onParticipantJoined`](/react-native/api/sdk-reference/use-meeting/events#onparticipantjoined) event with the newly joined `Participant` object from the event callback.
+- The [Remote Participant](../concept-and-architecture#2-participant) will receive an [`onParticipantJoined`](/react-native/api/sdk-reference/use-meeting/events#onparticipantjoined) event with the newly joined `Participant` object from the event callback.

 ```js
 import { useMeeting } from "@videosdk.live/react-native-sdk";